haiyanksa/bitcoin.org/README.md

 * `banner: ...` (optional) a short text that will be displayed in a red alert banner and link to the alert page.
 * `last updated: ...` should be kept up to date and be in RFC 2822 format ( date -uR ).

+## Wallets

+Wallets' entries can be added in `_templates/choose-your-wallet.html`.
+Entries are ordered by levels and new wallets must be added after the last wallet on the same level.

+* Level 1 - Full nodes
+* Level 2 - SPV, Random servers
+* Level 3 - Hybrid, Multisig wallets
+* Level 4 - Web wallets

+**Screenshot**: Screenshot pngs must go in `/img/screenshots`, be 250 X 350 px and optimized with `optipng -o7 file.png`.

+**Icon**: Icon pngs must go in `/img/wallet`, be 144 X 144 px and optimized with `optipng -o7 file.png`.
+The icon must fit within 96 X 96 px within the file, or 85 X 85 px for square icons.

+**Description**: Description must go in `_translations/en.yml` alongside other wallets' description.

+### Score

+Each wallet is assigned 5 scores.
+For each of them, the most appropriate text in `_translations/en.yml` needs to be choosen.

+**Control** - What control the user has over his bitcoins?

+To get a good score, the wallet must provide the user with full exclusive control over their bitcoins.

+To get a passing score, the wallet must provide the user with exclusive control over their bitcoins.
+Encrypted online backups are accepted so long as the service cannot decrypt them.
+Multisig wallets are accepted so long as only the user can spend without the other party's permission.

+**Decentralization** - How secure and « zero trust » is payment processing?

+To get a good score, the wallet must be a full node and require no trust on other nodes.

+To get a passing score, the wallet must rely on random nodes, either by using the SPV model or a pre-populated list or servers.

+**Transparency** - How transparent and « zero trust » is the source code?

+To get a good score, the wallet must be open-source and built deterministically.

+To get a passing score, the wallet must be open-source, under version control and releases must be clearly identified (e.g. by tags or commits).
+The codebase must be public since at least 6 months and previous commits must remain unchanged.

+**Environment** - How secure is the environment of the wallet?

+To get a good score, the wallet must run from an environment where no apps can be installed.

+To get a passing score, the wallet must run from an environment that provides app isolation (e.g. Android, iOS), or require two-factor authentication for spending.

+**Privacy**: Does the wallet protect users' privacy?

+To get a good score, the wallet must rotate addresses, avoid disclosing information to peers or central servers and being compatible with Tor.

+To get a passing score, the wallet must rotate addresses.

 ## Advanced Usage

 ### Redirections